 Geographers study how and why places across the Earth share similarities and are distinguished by differences.
-While physical geographers study topics such as climate zones and landforms, human geographers study regions that are defined by cultural attributes like language, ethnicity, religion, political alliances, and economic interdependence.
-If you have a desire to travel the world, or even visit a specific country, you are already an amateur geographer.
+In comparison, physical geographers study climate zones and landforms, while human geographers study regions defined by cultural attributes like language, ethnicity, religion, political alliances, and economic interdependence.
+If you desire to travel the world or even visit a specific country, you are already an amateur geographer.
 In a human geography class, you will learn how to understand what’s happening in the world around you, a critical-thinking skill that forms the basis of quality education.
-In previous eras, you had to travel to see the world, but in the age of globalization, it often comes knocking at your doorstep.
-Human geography teaches you how to answer that call, and how to use your understanding of the world to be successful in this fast-paced, constantly changing, the increasingly interconnected global village we call home.
+In previous eras, you had to travel to see the world, but it often comes knocking at your doorstep in the age of globalization.
+Human geography teaches you how to answer that call and use your understanding of the world to succeed in this fast-paced, constantly changing increasingly interconnected global village.

 Planning to Transfer